Online13/Online13/README.md

 ### Hi there 👋

+I am still a student but I try to surpass myself every day.
+My motto: "beyond limits - Plus ultra".
+I love web development, video game development and 3D modeling.
+And my favorite language is Javascript.
+I use it a bit in everything I do: front-end, back-end, algorithm.
 <!--
 **Online13/Online13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.